pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 date: 2017-12-11T21:35:04+01:00
 weight: 50
 disableToc: true
+showHeaderLink: true
 ---

-Now that we have a working VPC with an appropiate ip subnet to dpeloy new instances in, we will start with our first EC2 instance.
+Now that we have a working VPC with an appropriate ip subnet to deploy new instances in, we will start with our first EC2 instance.
 Before we start we only need a few prerequisites, the first one being a disk with an operating system image to boot the instance.

 ## AMI
-In AWS terms those disks are called [AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (Amazon Machine Images) that apart from some metadata contain the acutal system image that is used as a template for the root disk of our instance when we start it.
+In AWS terms those disks are called [AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (Amazon Machine Images) that apart from some meta data contain the Calcutta system image that is used as a template for the root disk of our instance when we start it.
 For now we will use a prebuild AMI from Amazon based on Amazon Linux.
-Because those images are regulary updated we want to make sure to always use the latest version of this AMI.
+Because those images are regularly updated we want to make sure to always use the latest version of this AMI.
 Terraform offers the concept of data providers that allow us to fetch oder compute information that is only available outside our Terraform configuration.
 In our case we use the `aws_ami` data source that lets us filter the list of available AMIs.
 Because AMIs always belong to an AWS account we have to specify from which account we want to pull the AMI and also how the name of the AMI looks like `^amzn2-ami-hvm-`.
 Because the `name_regex` will match multiple AMIs (`amzn2-ami-hvm-2017-07-02`, `amzn2-ami-hvm-2017-07-03`, ...) we set `most_recent` to true so only the latest image is returned.

 <!-- snippet:deploy_aws_ami -->